DataJuggler/DataJuggler.Cryptography/README.md

 # Nuget Package Name: DataJuggler.Cryptography

-This version is for .NET 7.
-Use a 6.x version for .NET 6, a 5.x for .NET 5.
+This version is for .NET 8.
+Use a 7.x version for .NET 7, a 6.x for .NET 6.

+Update 11.14.2023: DataJuggler.Cryptography has been updated to .NET 8.

 Update 8.13.2023: DataJuggler.UltimateHelper was updated.